upb-uc4/hlf-network/README.md

 ## Introduction

 This repository contains scripts and configuration files for a basic Hyperledger Fabric network running on Kubernetes minikube.
-The initial topology is based on the [fabric ca operations guide (release 1.4)]( https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html).
+The topology is based on the [Hyperledger Fabric CA operations guide (release 1.4)]( https://hyperledger-fabric-ca.readthedocs.io/en/latest/operations_guide.html).

+## Getting Started

-## Setup
+### Setup

-For setting up our project, you need to install [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
-If you are new to kubernetes, we suggest the [interactive tutorials](https://kubernetes.io/docs/tutorials/) provided by kubernetes.
+For setting up our project, you need to install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+If you are new to Kubernetes, we suggest the [interactive tutorials](https://kubernetes.io/docs/tutorials/) provided by Kubernetes.
+Exceute `minikube start` to start Minikube.

-## Starting the network
+### Starting the network

 To start the network execute `./startNetwork.sh`.
 Check the status of your network with `kubectl get all -n hlf-production-network` or in the browser dashboard by typing `minikube dashboard`.
 The latter allows you to easily log into the pods and read the logs (make sure you select the hlf-production-network workspace in the dashboard GUI on the left handside).
 Use the `-d` flag to activate debug output.

-Our chaincode can be installed on the channel by executing the script ```./installChaincode.sh```.
+Our chaincode can be installed on the channel by executing the script ```./installChaincode.sh [branch|tag]``` (default is the develop branch).
-To reset the network, execute `./deleteNetwork.sh`.
-You can also delete everything and restart the network directly using `./restartNetwork.sh`.
-The command `minikube stop` stops minikube.
+To delete the network, execute `./deleteNetwork.sh`.
+You can also delete everything and start the network directly using `./restartNetwork.sh`.

 ## Network